fteychene/blueprint-hexagonal-rust/README.md

  - Portable domain
  - Testable domain
  - Composition in infra code to execute as wanted
- - Each adapter have a proper model for its purpose
+ - Each secondary.adapter have a proper model for its purpose

 ### Domain
 ![domain schema](doc/domain_schema.png)